involving distracted driving and drunk drivers

 Certain persons (including taverns, bars and liquor stores)

-if they commit "affirmative acts" which increase
+that person if they commit "affirmative acts" which increase

 the risk or the severity of the injury to the intoxicated